 The signal digitization block accepts the signals from the photo-sensors and digitizes both the timing and the charge.
-One possible way to satisfy the requirements is to employ charge-to-time conversion (QTC) chips (b.q) which is currently used in the front-end module of SK-IV, called the QBEE.
+One possible way to satisfy the requirements is to employ charge-to-time conversion (QTC) chips which is currently used in the front-end module of SK-IV, called the QBEE.
 The QTC chip receives the signal from the photo-sensor and produces a digital signal, whose width is linearly dependent on the amount of the input charge.

 We propose to develop and produce the Front-End electronics of HK, using an alternative to the QTC chip.
 This new chip is based on a new version of the current CATIROC chip developed by OMEGA laboratory, and used for the readout of JUNO 3" PMTs.
 This new chip is developed with several goals: extend its commercial availability compared to the QTC chip, reduce the deadtime and increase chip durability.
 The current QTC chip, as well as the current generation CATIROC, are printed in AMS 350 nm.
-This technology is closed to reach its expiration date, which will limit the time for R&D of

-QTC or current CATIROC, as well as conflict with a potential future production of this chip for a later upgrade of the detector.
+This technology is closed to reach its expiration date, which will limit the time for R&D of QTC or current CATIROC, as well as conflict with a potential future production of this chip for a later upgrade of the detector.
 We propose to develop a new chip in TSMC 130 nm.
 On top of its longer availability, this technology allows to reduce the time required for readout, decrease the electronic noise as well as the cross-talk between the channels of the same chip.
 Moreover, the new flip chip packaging will be used for this chip, allowing to improve the chip durability.
 It is especially crucial for HK which will run several decades with the electronics in water.
 The new chip will also relies on an improved analog part compared to the CATIROC, allowing to reduce the conversion deadtime.
 Such an almost deadtime free chip would have significant improvement on HK physics, among which:

-- increase the number of detected events for galactic Supernovae, and therefore improve the constraints on the explosion mechanisms. - reduce the experiment energy threshold through monitoring of the so-called "continuous dark-rate". - detect very prompt decay electrons, even produce few hunder nanosecond after the ini (???
-BP) - distinguish photons from direct and reflected light, therefore improving the energy reconstruction and ring counting especially at very high energies.
+- increase the number of detected events for galactic Supernovae, and therefore improve the constraints on the explosion mechanisms. - reduce the experiment energy threshold through monitoring of the so-called "continuous dark-rate". - detect very prompt decay electrons. - distinguish photons from direct and reflected light, therefore improving the energy reconstruction and ring counting especially at very high energies.

 The OMEGA group will be responsible of the chip R&D. In parallel, the LLR group proposes to develop and produce the Front-End board hosting the chip.
-Not only the two laboratories are physically located on the same site, but they have also the experience of several successful collaborations in various projects, among which the T2K WAGASCI and Super-FGD or the CMS-HGCAL detectors.
+The two laboratories are part of Ecole polytechnique which fully support this project and approved the funding of 400,000 euros for the R&D of the chip and Front-End board.
+Moreover, the two laboratories also have the experience of several successful collaborations in various projects, among which the T2K WAGASCI and Super-FGD or the CMS-HGCAL detectors.
+We are anticipating also to provide the production of the chips and boards necessary to fully equip the HK inner detector photo-sensors.